San Francisco de Conchos Municipality

 As of 2010, the municipality had a total population of 2,983, up from 2,669 as of 2005.

 As of 2010, the town of San Francisco de Conchos had a population of 644.
 Other than the town of San Francisco de Conchos, the municipality had 93 localities, the largest of which (with 2010 population in parentheses) was: Boquilla de Babisas (La Boquilla de Conchos) (1,185).

 History

-Since the beginning of the eighteenth century, the Franciscans occupied the region and evangelized indigenous tribes of the Conchos, who could not submit.
+Since the beginning of the eighteenth century, the Franciscans occupied the region and evangelized indigenous tribes of the Conchos.

-In 1687 he underwent military regime Presidio; in 1820, according to the Constitution of Cadiz, he elected local council.
-He was part of the Party of Allende (1826); Deputy Chief of Jimenez (1837); and Canton Jimenez (1847).
+A Franciscan Mission, named San Francisco de Coyamus, was established in the banks of the Rio Conchos in 1604 by Padre Alonso de la Oliva.

-The original name was the head San Francisco de Coyamus, founded in 1604 by the Franciscan Alonso de la Oliva on the banks of the Conchos River.
+In 1645, the mission was destroyed by the local Conchos Indians; they drove away the Spanish settlers and killed the missionaries Thomas & Zigarán and Francisco Labado.

-In 1645 the mission was destroyed by the Indians who killed the missionaries Thomas & Zigarán and Francisco Labado.
+In 1677, the settlement was re-established and repopulated by Sierra Lopez y Osorio, governor of Nueva Vizcaya, with the new name of San Francisco de Cochos.

-Sierra Lopez y Osorio, governor of Nueva Vizcaya, licensed sent repopulate in 1677, with the current name.
+In 1687, a military Presidio was also established.
+When the Presidio was created, the seat was changed from the mission to the people who called Guadalupe, where today the population rises.

-When it is created in 1867 the presidio the seat was changed from the mission to the people who called Guadalupe, where today the population rises.
+The settlement was incorporated in 1820, after the adoption of the Constitution of Cadiz, and the first local council was elected.
+The town became part of the Party of Allende (1826); Deputy Chief of Jimenez (1837); and Canton Jimenez (1847).